The word narcissist is used to describe pretty much everyone today.

-There’s that vapid attention seeker on your social media feed who’s constantly posting pictures of themselves—heavily filtered, let’s be real.
-There’s also your friend’s ex who jumped into a new relationship, days after dumping them.
+There’s that vapid attention seeker on your social media feed who’s constantly posting pictures of themselves, heavily filtered, let’s be real.
+You also notice your friend’s ex who jumped into a new relationship, days after dumping them.

 But… are those people true narcissists?